Lonnie Marshall: Weapon of Choice

 Lonnie founded Weapon of Choice in 1992 with himself on bass and lead vocals and members Keefus Ciancia (keyboards), Finn Hammer (guitar), Tom-Bone Ralls (trombone), Scott Garrett (drums), Audra Cunningham (vocals) and Angelica "Jellybean" Arnado (visual artist/dance).
-After a video directed by Geoff Moore for their song, Uppity, Yuppity Doolittle, came to the attention of Stone Gossard, the band was signed to Gossard‘s record label Loosegroove and they played the first note heard at the very first Cochella.
-They released three albums with Loosegroove before the company folded in 2000: Nut-meg says Bozo the Town (1994);featuring Matt Chamberlain on one song, Highperspice (1996), and Nutmeg Phantasy (1998).
-In 2001, the band released "Illoominutty" on Fishbone's Nuttsactor 5 record label, and in 2003, they released "Color Me Funky".
+After a video directed by Geoff Moore for their song, Uppity, Yuppity Doolittle, came to the attention of Stone Gossard, the band was signed to Gossard‘s record label Loosegroove.
+They released three albums with Loosegroove before the company folded in 2000: "Nut-meg says Bozo the Town" (1994); featuring Matt Chamberlain on one song, Highperspice (1996), and Nutmeg Phantasy (1998).
+In 2001, the band released "Illoominutty" on Fishbone's Nuttsactor 5 record label, and in 2003, they released Color Me Funky.

 And independently produced Weapon of Choice DVD, Weapon of Choice: Uncut Nut 1992–2006, was released in 2007.
 The band continues to perform, mainly in the Los Angeles area.
 Many of the original members have gone on to other bands or pursuits and have been replaced by newer members.

 Other work

 Outside of Weapon of Choice, Marshall has recorded and performed with a variety of artists and has participated in a number of side projects.

 He has performed alongside members of P Funk and Fishbone, among others, as part of Trulio Disgracias, a group formed by Norwood Fisher of Fishbone in 1987.
 The band's lineup changes from show to show.
 He is also an emcee, composer, and performer for Dakah, a 65 piece hip-hop orchestra which performs periodically in the Los Angeles area.

 He recorded and toured with Joe Strummer of The Clash, promoting Strummer's 1989 solo release Earthquake Weather.
 He cowrote one song on the album with Strummer and Zander Schloss, "Boogie With Your Children", sang a duet on one song, and harmonies on others.

 He has contributed to recordings by Tone Loc, Ice Cube, George Clinton, Funkadelic, Perry Farrell (Jane’s Addiction), Fishbone, Les Claypool (Primus), Stone Gossard (Pearl Jam) and Arik Marshall.

 He performed with the Red Hot Chili Peppers and George Clinton at the 1993 Grammy Awards Show.
-He has also performed with Chaka Khan, Queen Latifah, Kurupt (Tha Dogg Pound), Daniel Lanois, N'dea Davenport, Shock G (Digital Underground), Mike Shrieve (Santana) and Doug Wimbish (Sugar Hill Records (hip-hop label) and Living Color.
+He has also performed with Chaka Khan, Queen Latifah, Kurupt (Tha Dogg Pound), Daniel Lanois, N'dea Davenport, Shock G (Digital Underground), Mike Shrieve (Santana) and Doug Wimbish (Sugar Hill Records and Living Color.